ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Achieved

-* Effectively evaluate the role of colleague support in managing patient outcomes
+* Effectively evaluates the role of colleague support in managing patient outcomes
-* Awareness of own skills/knowledge limitations and local resources
+* Aware of own skills/knowledge limitations and local resources

 #### 4.7 Utilise assistance and/or guidance from other specialist practitioners and services as required